profsmith89/ctps/_sources/chap15.md

 1. Where to put print-statements in a script; and
 2. What we want those print-statements to say.

 We've been doing this by hand and messing up our scripts along the way.
 An instrumentation tool could be a much cleaner approach.
 And it is trivial to do now that we have `pdb3.py`.
-We simply have to:
+We simply:

 1. Replace our breakpoint statement with a print-statement; and
 2. Have the user specify what they'd like printed.